Timecode cues comprise QLab’s mechanism for generating outgoing timecode.

 MTC (MIDI Timecode) carries most of the same information as LTC, but on a MIDI connection rather than audio.
 This can be a physical MIDI port, or an IAC bus.
 No channel number is required, as MTC messages are not associated with a MIDI channel.

 Sending MTC over a network is discouraged, as the inconsistent latency of a network connection can often render the timecode signal inaccurate, or even unreadable, on the receiving end.
 Inexpensive MIDI interfaces often create the same problem, even those that work well for normal musical MIDI.
 Always use a reliable, high-quality MIDI interface when working with MTC.

-The Framerate control behaves the same way with both MTC and LTC.
+Framerate.
 QLab supports both video speed and film speed options at all common framerates.
 Be sure to match the framerate on the receiving end precisely.

 Broadly speaking, “film speed” refers to the timecode formats with integer framerates (24, 25, 30 drop, 30 non-drop), while “video speed” refers to their non-integer counterparts (23.976, 24.975, 29.97 drop, and 29.97 non-drop).

 Each video speed framerate is an identical timecode format to its film speed counterpart, but pulled down by 0.1%.
-For example, one frame of 29.97 non-drop timecode consists of the same data as the same frame of 30 non-drop, but played at a 0.1% slower rate.
+For example, a frame of 29.97 non-drop timecode consists of the same data as the same frame of 30 non-drop, but at a 0.1% slower rate.
 Neither LTC nor MTC differentiates between video speed and film speed in how the bits are encoded, so timecode at the wrong speed will initially appear correct on the receiving end.
 However, the timecode will drift noticeably over time from what is expected unless the speeds match.

 Timecode cues can become broken for the following reasons: